Hirlam/Domains.jl/docs/src/index.md

-# Domain.jl documentation
+# Domains.jl documentation

 ## Installation

-You can obtain Domain.jl using Julia's Pkg REPL-mode (hitting `]` as the first character of the command prompt):
+You can obtain Domains.jl using Julia's Pkg REPL-mode (hitting `]` as the first character of the command prompt):

 ```julia
 (v1.3) pkg> add https://github.com/Hirlam/Domains.jl